Title:

 Abstract:

-This paper presents results obtained from an experimental study focused on the impacts of geometric design parameters on the structural performance of drilled shaft footings.
+focused on the impacts of geometric design parameters on the structural performance of drilled shaft footings.
 Large-scale tests were conducted on specimens subjected to uniform column compression and constructed with different geometric conditions permitting the examination of varied strut inclination, shaft diameter, and footing depth.
 The experimental results obtained confirmed that footing strength was highly dependent on strut inclination while shaft diameter affected the ultimate damage pattern.
-Strength calculations based on 3D strut-and-tie modeling guidelines recently developed by the authors provided less conservative results than previous recommendations and resulted in levels of accuracy consistent with those of other shear design procedures adopted in code provisions.
+Strength calculations based on three-dimensional (3-D) strut-and-tie modeling guidelines recently developed by the authors provided less conservative results as compared to previous recommendations and resulted in levels of accuracy consistent with those of other shear design procedures adopted in code provisions.